 Campus Health strives to meet the healthcare needs of all transgender students by providing high-quality and supportive care.

 The Primary Care and Gynecology clinics provide general medical care for the prevention and treatment of illness and injury as well as transition-related care.
 If you have ever been sexually active in any way and have a cervix, you need regular pap smears and are welcome to have them done at primary care or gynecology.

 We realize that having a provider that you feel comfortable with is important, so we encourage you to request a specific provider when you call for a Campus Health appointment if you desire.

 Please fill out a Health History Form and bring it to your first visit.

 Counseling and Psychological Services (CAPS) offers a wide range of services and programs to support students with personal, academic, career, health-related and crisis concerns.
 Counselors with expertise in gender identity and gender expression-related concerns are available at CAPS.
-For information on how to access CAPS services, visit the inital assessments at CAPS webpage.
+For information on how to access CAPS services, visit the initial assessments at CAPS webpage.
 If you would like to work with a counselor who has experience with transgender-related concerns, request this specialty at the initial visit.
-If you are more comfortably connecting with someone specific as a first point of contact, Avery Cook is one of the CAPS providers on the Transgender Task Force.
+If you are more comfortable connecting with someone specific as a first point of contact, Avery Cook is one of the CAPS providers on the Transgender Task Force.
 Avery can answer questions about CAPS, help you navigate CAPS services and connect you with providers who match your unique needs.
-Reach her at firstname.lastname@example.org or 919-966-3658.
+Reach her at email@example.com or 919-966-3658.

 All students who pay a Campus Health Fee are eligible for services at Campus Health.
-For information about charges covered by the Campus Health Fee, click here.
 If you have concerns about your health insurance coverage, please visit UNC Health Insurance Options or Using Insurance at Campus Health for more information.